saworbit/SPACE/docs/implementation/IMPLEMENTATION_COMPLETE.md

 ## Executive Summary

 The inbound replication data discard issue has been successfully fixed.
 The SPACE project now has a production-ready, secure, and efficient inbound replication system that properly validates, decrypts, deduplicates, and persists incoming segment data.
+A dedicated ReplicationTestHarness now verifies receiver-side persistence, dedup refcounts, MAC rejection, and junk-frame handling end to end.

 **2025-12 Hardening:** Persistent TCP connection pooling now streams multiple replication frames per session (eliminating per-frame handshakes) and inbound handlers use an in-flight reservation registry to enforce at-most-once NvramLog writes for identical payloads, with read timeouts to prevent slowloris stalls.